Pale Tussock Moths

 Habitat: Woods, parks and gardens

-The caterpillars were known as 'hop dogs' by hop pickers who frequently found them among the crops.
+The caterpillars of Pale Tussock moths were commonly known as 'hop dogs' by hop pickers who frequently found them among the crops.
 They're less likely to be found in hop fields these days due to the use of pesticides.